 Elizabeth Williams, a senior lecturer in biomedics at the university’s college of engineering, is behind the study.
 She said: “Head impacts in the men’s game are usually caused by player to player contact whereas with the women it’s often head to ground, or head to knee.”
 It is therefore important to treat a injury in line with how it was caused.

 Head injuries – what to do?

 When people bang their heads, it can be difficult to tell whether they have done any serious damage.
 Most head injuries are not serious and simply result on a bump or bruise.
 However severe, or repeated head injuries can cause damage to the brain.

-Fortunately, the majority of falls or blows to the head, result in injury to the scalp only and this is more frightening than life threatening – the head and face are served by numerous blood vessels and consequently these injuries bleed profusely and can be very scary!
+Fortunately, the majority of falls or blows to the head result in injury to the scalp only and this is more frightening than life threatening.
+As the head and face are served by numerous blood vessels, these injuries bleed profusely and can be very scary!